 Back then, VW often started a new model year using last year’s leftover parts, so while technically a 1995, this one still had the ’94 interior fabric (which had a much nicer pattern) and the black rub strips on the body instead of the normal body color strips on the ‘95s.
 He also told me I could have it for $180/month with nothing down–$19 per month less than the advertised special.
 So I said sure, sign me up, and then verified the details with the salesman.

-Ten minutes later I saw the paperwork the smile turned upside down as the sales manager showed up and started apologizing profusely: There had been a “mistake” and I’d have to put $1,000 down.
+Ten minutes later I saw the paperwork and the smile turned upside down as the sales manager showed up and started apologizing profusely: There had been a “mistake” and I’d have to put $1,000 down.
 Uh, no, that was not the deal as far as I was concerned.
 It was $180/month, no down and no more.
 It turned into a bit (OK, more than a bit) of an argument on the showroom floor since I refused to be taken into a private office, causing several potential customers who were watching to walk out.
 After about 20 minutes and a half-dozen customers leaving, I got the deal I was promised.
-It was completely ridiculous, and I never returned to that megadealer, although over the years I had six or seven more cars that could have been serviced there.
+It was completely ridiculous, and I never returned to that mega-dealer, although over the years I had six or seven more cars that could have been serviced there.

 Anyway, I was now the proud owner of a VW Jetta GL with exactly 22 miles on the clock.
 Bliss.
 Yes, new cars depreciate.
 No, they are not the wisest way to spend your money, but I’m sorry–it’s a great feeling to drive a brand-new car off the lot.
 So what did it have?
 Well, the GL was the base model, and mine was a manual-transmission car.
-Above it were the GLS (with more features standard), and the six-cylinder VR6.
-The GL made do with somewhat homely hubcaps (the top pic is of my car), although alloys were optional.
+Above it in the range were the GLS (with more features standard), and the six-cylinder VR6.
+The GL made do with somewhat homely hubcaps (the first pic is of my actual car), although alloys were optional.
 Power locks and A/C were standard, but not power windows.
 A sunroof, decent tape deck with AUX input for your Sony Discman (!), nice seats, a huge trunk, attractive design inside and out and a good warranty were all icing on the cake.

-ABS it did not have–I had a moment of panic on my second day of ownership, when I locked up all four wheels at 60 miles per hour on the 101 when I realized a little too late that traffic ahead was stopped.
+ABS it did not have–I had a moment of panic on my second day of ownership; I locked up all four wheels at 60 miles per hour on the 101 when I realized a little too late that traffic ahead was stopped.
 I didn’t run into the car in front of me, but I sure was sweating after that stop!
 I do not ever want to be that guy that has to go to a body shop with a hundred miles on the clock.

 These cars were all over the Bay Area in the mid-to late-90’s, and black was probably the preferred color (and I admit it looked great that way).
 These were also VW’s first models exported to the U.S. from their new plant in Puebla, Mexico.
 I’m not sure if it had anything to do with that or, more likely, it was just VW’s “engineering”, but the car certainly had more issues than I was used to or would have expected from a new car.
 The shift linkage literally came apart after the second month, after which I somehow McGyver’d it back together at the side of the road.
 The A/C failed twice during the first year, and the toe settings out of the box were so bad that the insides of the front tires wore down to the cords within the first 10,000 miles.